brimdata/zed/docs/language/pipeline-model.md

 {val:3,message:"many"}
 {val:4,message:"many"}
 ```
-Note that the output order of the switch legs is undefined (indeed they run
+Note that the output order of the switch branches is undefined (indeed they run
 in parallel on multiple threads).
 To establish a consistent sequence order,
 a [`merge` operator](operators/merge.md)
 may be applied at the output of the switch specifying a sort key upon which